metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > * **Common.**

 > This role sets up the virtual hardware and network configuration of the VMs.
-Actually it is a [dependency](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/libvirt/meta/main.yml) of the `libvirt` and `virtbmc` roles.
+Actually it is a [dependency](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/libvirt/meta/main.yml) of the `libvirt` and `virtbmc` Ansible roles.
 This means that the `common` role must always be executed before the roles that depend on them.
 Also, they are only executed once.
 If two roles state the same one as their dependency, it is only executed the first time.
 <br>
 <br>